 The payment process goes smoothly because the trustee evaluates all claim forms before determining how to disperse the funds.
 The trustee then pays the "proof of claims" filed by creditors according to the priority claim payment law.

 The following lists the most common priority claims an individual filer can expect to encounter.
-Business bankruptcy filers might have more priority obligations and should consult with a bankruptcy lawyer.
+Business bankruptcy filers might have more priority obligations and should consult a bankruptcy lawyer.

-All amounts apply to cases filed between April 1, 2022, and March 31, 2025.
+All amounts apply to cases filed between April 1, 2025, and March 31, 2028.
+(11 U.S.C. § 507(a) - current amounts are published in the Federal Register.)

 In Chapter 7, most filers will pay priority debts after bankruptcy.
 In Chapter 13, you'll pay them off during the Chapter 13 case.
 Here are more details.